mayfan/maynara.com/src/pages/index.md

       - content: >-
           Everyone has a story to tell and here is why design and I go well together.
-I'm May, a passionate Product Designer based in London with over nine years’ experience - of which eight were spent working in the Creative Industry.
-Prior to my Product Design career, I’ve had experience as a Project Manager having worked across broadcast, digital & print.
-Now, working in global organisations as a Product Designer, I've been collaborating with the design team and stakeholders to define a consistent and user-centred design strategy, offering both creative and technical-based solutions.
+I'm May, a passionate Product Designer based in London with over nine years’ experience in the Creative Industry.
+Prior to my Product Design career, I worked as a Project Manager across broadcast, digital & print.

+          Now, working in global organisations as a Product Designer, I've been collaborating with designers and stakeholders to define a consistent and user-centred approach, offering both creative and technical-based solutions.
 I’ve built relationships with people of different backgrounds, ages, cultures, and perspectives – both professionally and personally.

-Please feel free to talk to me on all things related to design, cats, coffee, yoga, dinosaurs and nature.
+          Chat to talk to me on all things related to design, psychology, cats, coffee, yoga, dinosaurs and nature.
   - backgroundColor: '#E2E2E2'
     column:
       - content: '![](/img/home_highres.png)'